trolldbois/python-haystack/README.md

 How to get a memory dump:
 =========================

+On windows, the most straightforward is to get a Minidump.
+(Sysinternals Process explorer ?)

-While technically you could use a third party tool, haystack actually need memory mapping information to work with.
+While technically you could use many third party tool, haystack actually need memory mapping information to work with.
 So there is a dumping tool included: